 Thank you for visiting our website and we trust you will find the informationyou are looking for about our friendly and sociable bowls club.

 We are keen to recruit new members and we welcome bowlers of all standards from complete novice to experienced player.
 The season runs from April through to mid September but you may contact us at any time throughout the year.
 Enquiries should be made to the Membership Secretary.
-You will find details on the Contact us pageFor the 2018 season we are offering special introductory fees for new membersPaul Dieppe, MEBC’s President was interviewed by the Wokingham Times during the Open Day.
+You will find details on the Contact us pageFor the 2018 season we are offering special introductory fees for new membersPaul Dieppe, MEBC’s President was interviewed by the Wokingham Paper during the Open Day.
 His interesting description of the club is available on YouTube - please click here

 Please note that underlined text indicates a link to another page or website.We are not responsible for the content of external websitesMaiden Erlegh Bowling Club (Private Green), Beech Lane, Earley, Reading, RG6 5PTAffiliated to BOWLS ENGLAND and RCBBA

 The club is in Earley, 3 miles south from the centre of Reading in Berkshire.
 We have a County-standard green of 6 Rinks, the condition and quality of which is a source of pride, a Club Room, lounge bar, dining room, lockers and ample parking on site.

 More than 50 members welcomed in the 2018 Season